srikanth-kilaru/srikanth-kilaru.github.io/_projects/2018-06-13-final-proj-RL.md

 ---

 ## Introduction
 Robots can perform impressive tasks including surgery and assisting in manufacturing.
 However, for a robot to perform these tasks, a human operator has to either manually operate the robot or the robot follows a specific pre-programmed algorithm in order to perform the required task.
 Both these approaches are limited in that they do not enable learning new tasks in an autonomous fashion.
 Reinforcement learning holds the promise of enabling a robot with learning skills required for autonomous operation.
-However this is is still an emerging area of research and major challenges remain, even for learning tasks that are simple for a 2 year old to learn.
+However, this is is still an emerging area of research and major challenges remain, even for learning tasks that are simple for a 2 year old to learn.

 ## Project Synopsis
 My MSR Capstone project is to enable Sawyer robot to learn the task of inserting a solid block into a shape sorting cube.